Partnerships for Health System Improvement (PHSI) – Application Instructions

-If yes, please describe how sex and/or gender considerations will be considered in your research design (limit of 2000 characters).
+If YES, please describe how sex and/or gender considerations will be considered in your research design (limit of 2000 characters).

-If no, please explain why sex and/or gender are not applicable in your research design (limit of 2000 characters).
+If NO, please explain why sex and/or gender are not applicable in your research design (limit of 2000 characters).

 Definitions of Levels may be found in the PHAC laboratory biosafety guidelines.

-CIHR must review proposals for potential impacts on the environment in accordance with the Canadian Environmental Assessment Act.
+Proposals will be reviewed for potential impacts on the environment in accordance with the Canadian Environmental Assessment Act.

 Provide keywords to describe your research project, the techniques and the methodologies it will employ, and the areas of interest.

-Areas of Research
+Areas of research